 “O you who believe! when you deal with each other in contracting a debt for a fixed time, then write it down; and let a scribe write it down between you with fairness; and the scribe should not refuse to write as Allah has taught him, so he should write; and let him who owes the debt dictate, and he should be careful of (his duty to) Allah, his Lord, and not diminish anything from it; but if he who owes the debt is unsound in understanding, or weak, or (if) he is not able to dictate himself, let his guardian dictate with fairness; and call in to witness from among your men two witnesses; but if there are not two men, then one man and two women from among those whom you choose to be witnesses, so that if one of the two strays/is deviated (Arabic: tadilla), the second of the two may advise (Arabic: tuzakkirah) the other; and the witnesses should not refuse when they are summoned; and be not averse to writing it (whether it is) small or large, with the time of its falling due; this is more equitable in the sight of Allah and assures greater accuracy in testimony, and the nearest (way) that you may not entertain doubts (afterwards), except when it is ready merchandise which you give and take among yourselves from hand to hand, then there is no blame on you in not writing it down; and have witnesses when you barter with one another, and let no harm be done to the scribe or to the witnesses; and if you do (it) then surely it will be a transgression in you, and be careful of (your duty) to Allah, Allah teaches you, and Allah knows all things.”
 2:282

 Firstly, this verse doesn’t say that a woman’s testimony is equal to half of a man’s.
 It simply says that if (conditional) a woman strays in her testimony, then another woman can be brought in to advise her.
 If the first woman’s testimony is sound, the second woman is not needed to testify.
+Pay attention to the fact that, rather than reducing women’s testimony as alleged, this verse is actually ordering a greater female presence in cases of financial dispute.
+There is strength in numbers, as I will explain in a moment.

 The Arabic word used in 2:282 to signify a woman “straying/deviating” is often rendered by translators as “forgetting.”
 Similarly, the word for “advising/admonishing” is often changed into “reminding.”